First Orion Security Overview

 1.0 Introduction, Scope & Applicability

-This document provides a high-level overview of First Orion’s Security Policy and is intended as a vehicle for sharing information regarding our security posture and approach with partners, clients and prospects who have signed an NDA.
+This document provides a high-level overview of First Orion’s Security Policy and is intended as a vehicle for sharing information regarding our security posture and approach with partners, clients and prospects.

 These policies apply to all First Orion employees, contractors, sub-contractors, vendors, and entities employed to perform work or process information on behalf of First Orion that have access to the corporate network of First Orion.

 First Orion’s security program follows industry best practices and guidelines established by National Institute of Standards and Technology (NIST) publications.
 First Orion has also received ISO 27001:2013 certification for its Information Security Management System (ISMS).

 2.0 Roles and Responsibilities

 All employees and company officers must comply with the Security Policy and report any suspected policy violation.

 Our Security Policy describes the roles and responsibilities of the Chief Security Officer, the Chief Privacy Officer, the Chief Legal Officer, the Chief Marketing Officer, the Chief Human Resources Officer, the Chief Technology Officer, and the Chief Information Officer.

 Security and privacy are at the core of First Orion’s business, products, and solutions.
 When developing applications and solutions, First Orion employees, contractors, and vendors must take necessary steps to include security and privacy considerations from inception.
 This includes techniques to minimize attack surface area, employ appropriate defaults, apply principles of least privilege, defense in depth and design our systems to fail securely.